nuxis/challenge/README.md

 # Installing

-* Needs some packages (names for Debian):
- * apache2
- * build-essential
- * mysql-server
- * libmysqlclient-dev
- * python-dev
-* Recommended to install in a virtualenv.
+Recommended to install in a virtualenv.
 See requirements.txt for required pip packages.